 The openRDM.swiss service is aimed at experimental or computational research groups in universities or research institutes.
-Interested researchers are encouraged to contact us directly for an initial consultation (e-mail to email@example.com).
-We will usually be able to get back to you within two workings days.
+Interested researchers are encouraged to contact us directly for an initial consultation (e-mail to firstname.lastname@example.org).
+We will usually be able to get back to you within a few workings days.
+You can also order the service directly via the new openRDM.swiss Service Order Form.
 For regular information about scheduled trainings and courses, please subscribe to our mailing list.

 The openRDM.swiss service is operated and maintained by an experienced team of system administrators and data management experts at Scientific IT Services of ETH Zurich.
 We have more than 10 years of experience in developing data management solutions for research groups at ETH Zurich and beyond, and provide the ETH Research Data Hub, as well as other RDM services at ETH Zurich. openRDM.swiss acknowledges financial support from the P-5 program of Swissuniversities for setting up a service similar to ETH’s internal RDM service for the larger Swiss research community and is committed to run openRDM.swiss self-sustained thereafter.